abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Find and list specific file and/or directory recursively with useful options;

 Would print its:
-- size                                         -s
+- Size                                         -s
-- last modification time                       -t
+- Last modification time                       -t
 - File information (64/32 bit binary, etc)    -f
 - Dependencies of one level depth             -d

-Would narrow down the search:
+Would narrow down search:
+- Limit to find only directory or file type   suffix argument with / or .
-- limit to certain depth only                 -0...9
+- Limit to certain depth only                 -1...9 or prefix with ./ for -1
-- get more control by regular expression      -E
+- In greater control by regular expression      -E
-- All the 'Test' option of 'find' test option  -   (below the excerpted options)
+- All the 'Test' option of 'find' test option  -   (below its excerpted options)

 Copy and paste this Bash function, prepend it in ~/.bashrc file

 Simply type l
 $ l
-list entire object; files/directories under current directory
+list entire object; files and directories under current directory

+$ l */
+list every directories under current directory

+$ l *.
+list every files under current directory

 $ l -s -f *.bin
 query all files with bin extension with their size and file information